tomzx/blog.tomrochette.com-content/agi/mario/article.md

 * Will it reproduce an already tried genome?
 * Is transitivity (a node going to a node then to another node, making the middle node useless) removed?

-Genetic evolution is biased toward remembering good neural network while forgetting neural network connections to avoid
+* Genetic evolution is biased toward remembering good neural network while forgetting neural network connections to avoid

+# Overview

+What this algorithm does is attempt to construct a state machine based on the environment state (as input).
+In other word, provided an X by Y grid with Z possible values for each cell, tell me what output should be emitted.

+In this game, the use of a neural network with weights does not make sense.
+Given an environment state, many valid actions can be taken, but at the same time many invalid actions should be avoided at all cost.
+Obviously, this leads us to say that one can generate a dictionary of all the possible environment state and its appropriate output.
+However, doing so will likely mean generate a huge amount of data for something that might be generalizable.

 ## Things to improve